JonathanKessler/varentech-deploya/README.md

 ###STEPS TO ACTUALLY RUN THE APP

-  Execute the jar file and open the login.html, where the user will input a user name.
+  Execute the jar file and go to the login page in their web browser, where the user will input a user name.
 Next, they will be redirected to a page where they can upload their file and necessary information.
 Once submitted, the standard output and/or standard error will be displayed on the screen.
+They will have the option to view the history page (accessible from the form upload page, the output page, and/or by putting in the url), which includes the information stored in the database.